Tree of Life The Howl of Palestinia

 Ultimately, therefore, the Kenites begin to practice the arts of death upon their fellow men.
 They become specialized "warriors," which is a literal meaning of the tribal name.
 Kenites exalt their imagined needs for survival and success into the dimensions of intentional warfare, hoping to annihilate competition and to establish their "brand" as the territorial standard in the "lands"-- in the areas of endeavor-- they see as belonging exclusively to them.
 They comprehend need; they understand the cycles of supply and demand, and they act.
 Meekness is far from their hearts.

 Dividing the world into camps of "us" and "them," the Kadmonites are, literally, "ancestor worshippers," in one of the more negative constructions of the name's meanings.
 They take it upon themselves to consolidate the spoil won by their more aggressive brethren and lay it up for posterity.
-Serving the manifest destiny they learned from forebearers, they actively begin to covet and to target what is expedient for enriching and proliferating the temporal welfare of all things they "own."
+Serving the manifest destiny they learned from forbearers, they actively begin to covet and to target what is expedient for enriching and proliferating the temporal welfare of all things they "own."
 Their most important possession, of course, is their own lineage, whether of bloodline or of ideology.

 Thus, the Kadmonites take upon themselves the function of a profaned priesthood.
-They begin to define and enforce common-man values that are contrary to the will of HaShem, which is that the familly of man live as a holy Unity.
+They begin to define and enforce common-man values that are contrary to the will of HaShem, which is that the family of man live as a holy Unity.
 Their minds are trained to serve the needs of their physical lives, and any who suggest that the body's purpose is to serve the mind are treated as dangers to society.
 Hence, as their most successful endeavors are bested by time, their dynasties and empires grow old; and they crumble by force of an inner vacuum.
 The Kadmonites are not filled by their ever-growing hunger for survival and its accompanying readiness to spill innocent blood.
 Love, mercy?
 The games of children!

 Rendered literally into English as "savages," the Hittites prosecute the wills and maintain the standards of kindred nations by the force of terror that pervades the Canaanite kingdoms, generally.
-In times of relative peace, when weapons of war are withdrawn into the dimension of threat against any future disruption of Canaanite priorities, the Hittite terrorism also relaxes into the realm of oratory, wherein that strange elohim of fear-- the hierophant-- becomes the demon by which they enforce their wills and proliferate their values.
+In times of relative peace, when weapons of war are withdrawn into the dimension of threat against any future disruption of Canaanite priorities, the Hittite terrorism also relaxes into the realm of oratory, wherein that strange Elohim of fear-- the hierophant-- becomes the demon by which they enforce their wills and proliferate their values.
 If mercy is seen at all in their actions, it is used only to bind their victims more securely to fear of the Canaanite peoples and their ideals, in the pitiful drama of "good cop, bad cop."

 The Perizzites are the "proud," the "headstrong."
 Drawing their strength from the Kadmonites at their right hand, their minds are so full of themselves and their imagined virtues that there is little room at all in their lives for the vision of God.
 Their own individualities occupy their thoughts at all times: to the extent that they become incapable of conceiving that another might speak from some other context.
 They see themselves as owning their language and are jealous of any who would war against dogma with conversation laden with suggestive connotations.
 Their vanity becomes their prison because it isolates them from the potential for change that comes by honest interaction with those having differing points of view.
 The heart of the Perizzite is deceitful above all things, and desperately wicked.
 Who can know it?
 Its core is hidden within a maze of unrealities.